 In an early stage marketing team that supports a growing sales team, there likely isn’t a separate “sales operations” function.
 Managing the infrastructure and intake of data often falls on the marketing team.
 For example, the sales team goes to a conference and comes back with a list of leads that need to be nurtured.
 How do those leads end up in the CRM and marketing automation system, enrolled in the right nurture campaign and tagged with the right field values (e.g. persona and lifecycle stage)?

-While it sounds like a simply process, there are so many opportunities to make a mistake when importing data.
+While it sounds like a simple process, there are many opportunities to make a mistake when importing data.
 To ensure it gets done right, let’s break down that process, step by step:

 With the right structure in place, interns can be tremendously impactful in an early stage B2B marketing team.
-There are a few prerequisites needed in order to be successful when hiring an intern.
+A few prerequisites are needed for success when hiring an intern.
 Specifically, prior to an intern starting, you should:

 Have the infrastructure (automation, CRM) in place

 The lead in a B2B startup marketing team should be building the basic infrastructure prior to making any core marketing hires.
 This ensures the lead has an intimate understanding of the machinery that powers an inbound marketing engine.
 An intern will be most impactful once that machinery is built and humming.

 As you map out the B2B demand generation strategy, you’ll find that leads can come from a variety of sources driven from inbound marketing campaigns.
 These sources might include: